Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 pork chops and sweet potatoes onions and apples on sheet pan

-Yes, you can.
-If you’re feeling motivated to cook a bunch of sheet pan meals at once, planning for maternity leave meals, or just have extra that you won’t eat, you can freeze this fall sheet pan dinner of pork chops with apples and sweet potatoes.
+You can freeze this sheet pan pork chops with sweetpotatoes!
+If you’re feeling motivated to cook a bunch of sheet pan meals at once, planning for maternity leave meals, or just have extra that you won’t eat, you can freeze this pork chop sheet pan dinner.
+According to the USDA, for the best quality, try to eat within 3 months.
+The flavor will diminish overtime so I would recommend the sooner the better!

 • After cooking, make sure the pork is cooked to an internal temperature of 145 degrees.
 You can test this with a simple food thermometer